 I used to be a little cautious of digital tuning.
 At least part of this was because my Dad always bought manual tuning shortwave radios and similar for the house when I was growing up.
 I am also from the generation that remembers how technology like CD changers usually led to a more complicated device that messed up.
-Anyone else remember looking in awe at the 3-6 CD changers at the store and thinking about how you would never had to do anything to listen to music for a long time?
+Anyone else remembers looking in awe at the 3-6 CD changers at the store and thinking about how you would never have to do anything to listen to music for a long time?

 Digital tuning has come a long way and I am not going to turn it down in an emergency radio.
 If you don’t like digital tuning then there are a ton of emergency radios out there that offer manual tuning.

 Everyone loves to hear how durable a radio is but that can also lead to limiting yourself to only the toughest of the tough when the reality is that it may very well be worth it to sacrifice some toughness for additional features.